Procedural Synthesis of Synthesizable Molecules: Related Works

 \subsection{Synthesizable Molecule Design}

-The problem of synthesizable molecule design is to optimize for the synthetic pathway which produces a molecule that maximizes some property oracle function.
+The problem of synthesizable molecule design is to design the synthetic pathway, or \textit{program}, whose output molecule optimizes some property oracle function.
 Note that unlike generic molecular optimization approaches, the design space is reformulated to guarantee synthesizability by construction.
-The early works to follow this formulation \cite{vinkers2003, hartenfeller2011, button2019} use machine learning to assemble molecules by iteratively selecting building blocks and virtual reaction templates to enumerate a library, with recent works such as \cite{swanson2024} obtaining experimental validation.
+The early works to follow this formulation \citep{vinkers2003, hartenfeller2011, button2019} use machine learning to assemble molecules by iteratively selecting building blocks and virtual reaction templates to enumerate a library, with recent works such as \citet{swanson2024} obtaining experimental validation.
 The key computational challenge these methods must address is how to best navigate the combinatorial search space of synthetic pathways.
-Prior works that do bottom-up generation of synthetic trees \cite{bradshaw2019,bradshaw2020} probabilistically model a synthetic tree as a sequence of actions.
-These works adopt an encoder-decoder approach to map to and from a latent space, e.g., using a VAE, assuming a smooth mapping between continuous latent space to a complex and highly discontinuous combinatorial space.
-This results in low reconstruction accuracy, hindering the method on the task of conditional generation.
-SynNet \cite{gao2021} instead formulates the problem as an infinite-horizon MDP and do amortized tree generation conditioned on a Morgan fingerprint.
-This enables a common framework for solving both tasks.
-However, we show improvements on both analog generation and synthesizable molecule design in terms of reconstruction accuracy and diversity through our novel formulation.
+Prior efforts using bottom-up generation \citep{bradshaw2019,bradshaw2020} probabilistically model synthetic trees as sequences of actions.
+These adopt an encoder-decoder approach to map between a continuous latent space and a complex combinatorial space.
+This results in low reconstruction accuracy and hinders the method on the task of conditional generation.
+Instead, SynNet \citep{gao2021} admits a unified framework for solving analog generation and molecule design by formulating the problem as an infinite-horizon MDP and doing amortized tree generation conditioned on Morgan fingerprints.
+We show improvements to both tasks through our novel formulation.